sania-shafiq/-Crop-Disease-Classification-AI-Model/README.md

 * Compare performance of classical ML algorithms and neural networks.
 * Gain practical experience in ML model training, evaluation, and deployment.

----

-If you want, I can **create a fully formatted downloadable Word file for you**, with headings, bullets, and proper spacing already done, so you don’t even need to copy-paste.

 Do you want me to do that?